Member Handbook

 It is important to understand there are special limitations on services.
 You cannot go above limits in any category of service or the limits described in the Limits on Sets of Services listed in Appendix B.

-Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is Medicaid’s Comprehensive Child Health Program for individuals under age 21.
-EPSDT is authorized under the Medicaid Act and includes periodic screening of children, including vision, dental and hearing services.
+Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is Medicaid’s Comprehensive Child Health Program for participants under age 21.
+EPSDT is authorized under the Social Security Act and includes periodic screening of children, including vision, dental and hearing services.
+Some EPSDT services require prior authorization.
+Preventive screening services under EPSDT do not require prior authorization.
 The Act requires any medically necessary health care service that is listed in the Act be provided to an EPSDT beneficiary even if the state Medicaid plan does not cover those services.
 Your care manager can provide you with additional information about EPSDT.

 Equipment and Supplies